julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, January 25, 2025.
+Sunday, January 26, 2025.
 Quote of the day:

-> "Some mischievous people always there.
-Last several thousand years, always there.
-In future, also." - Dalai Lama
+> "When you come to a fork in the road, take it." - Yogi Berra